Property for Sale in Torre de la Horadada

 Torrevieja is a full-scale urban centre with over 100,000 registered residents, a large commercial port, and a heavily internationalised property market.
 Torre de la Horadada has fewer than 5,000 residents, a working fishing harbour, and a noticeably quieter pace year-round.
 Properties for sale in Torre de la Horadada are generally priced 10–20% lower per square metre than comparable Torrevieja seafront stock in our current selection, though liquidity is also more limited given the smaller transaction volume.

-Interested in Torre de la Horada?
+Interested in Torre de la Horadada?

 Let our experts help you find the perfect property in this area.
 Get personalized recommendations based on your investment goals.